HANNAHYEKIM/hello-world-25/week6/README.md

 <br/>
 <br/>
 And here, this is my version of Tamagotchi :)
+It's a simple simulation with four main functions, each represented as a button on the screen.
 <br/>
 <img width="1920" alt="Screenshot 2023-10-18 at 11 19 51 PM" src="https://github.com/HANNAHYEKIM/hello-world-25/assets/145718273/88cbeb22-1b5e-48ae-bad6-21b32ff1e2a2">
 <br/>